moleculerjs/moleculer/README-draft.md

 Promise.resolve()
 .then(() => {
-    // Call the handler, because the cache is empty return broker.call("users.list").then(res => console.log("Users count:", res.count));
+    // Will be called the handler, because the cache is empty return broker.call("users.list").then(res => console.log("Users count:", res.count));
 })
 .then(() => {
-    // Return from cache, handler was not called return broker.call("users.list").then(res => console.log("Users count:", res.count));
+    // Return from cache, handler won't be called return broker.call("users.list").then(res => console.log("Users count:", res.count));
 });
 ```